-Faculty members are available during scheduled office hours and through schedules appointments for assisting students with questions regarding their studies.
-Students enrolled in online courses have access to an online tutor to assist with progression through the program.
+Faculty members are available during scheduled office hours and through scheduled appointments to assist students with questions regarding their studies.
+Students enrolled in online courses can access an online tutor to help progress through the program.
 Online tutoring should be set up through an email to the student's faculty member teaching the course where the student may be experiencing difficulties.